Estimated Reading Time 24 minutes

 Again the fees for ongoing SEO can be wildly different.
 The service itself can also vary.
 As well as SEO agencies and digital marketing agencies there are also PR agencies, copywriters, content bloggers, online content creation tools, infographic and video creators and web designers all offering SEO services.
 It is sometimes hard to know where to look.

 The core foundations to ongoing SEO services are:

 - Regular technical checks – make sure your audit isn’t slipping backwards after the hard work you have done.
 Remember once the house is built you need to focus on the upkeep.

-- Device – unless you have been hiding under a rock you know by now if the SEO strategy being presented does not include reference to mobile, then you might want to ask about that.
+- Device – unless you have been hiding under a rock you know by now if the SEO strategy being presented does not include mobile, then you might want to ask about that.
 Mobile indexing is more important than ever due to the highest volumes of searches being done on mobile devices.

 So back to the fees..